Utah Administrative Code

 (b) patient information;

-(c) event information
+(c) condition information

 (d) type of occurrence;

-(f) corrective action.
+(f) corrective actions.

-(5) If, during the review process, the Department representative discovers problems with the facility's processes that limit either the thoroughness or credibility of the findings or recommendations, the representative shall report these to the designated responsible individual orally within 24 hours of discovery and in writing within 72 hours.
+(7) If, during the review process, the Department representative discovers problems with the facility's processes that limit either the thoroughness or credibility of the findings or recommendations, the representative shall report these to the designated responsible individual orally within 24 hours of discovery and in writing within 72 hours.

-(7) The root cause analysis shall:
+(9) The causal analysis shall:

 (a) focus primarily on systems and processes, not individual performance;